DominicTremblay/w4d2b-breakout/README.md

 - Migrations are pushed to github so everyone is working with the same database schema.

 Note:

 - Don't modify a migration that's already pushed.
 Other developpers won't have the same changes.
 - Create a new migration instead.

 ## Creating migrations

     knex migrate:make migration_name

 A new migration is added to the migrations folder.

+**In Postgress, a folder named "knex_migrations" is also created**

 ### Structure of a migration file